GoogleCloudPlatform/community/tutorials/using-flask-login-with-cloud-datastore/index.md

 description: Represent your Cloud Datastore entity with a Python class and use this for Flask-Login user management.
 author: komlasapaty
 tags: Flask Framework, Python 3
-date_published: 2020-09-25
+date_published: 2020-09-24
 ---

 In this tutorial, you implement user authentication using the popular Flask extension [Flask-Login](https://flask-login.readthedocs.io) with
 [Firestore in Datastore mode](https://cloud.google.com/datastore/docs/datastore-api-tutorial) as the database backend.

-This tutorial is not meant to teach the fundamentals of Flask-Login or Firestore in Datastore mode.
-This tutorial demonstrates the use of Firestore in Datastore mode (as opposed to any relational database) as the database backend for user authentication with Flask-Login.
+This tutorial demonstrates the use of
+Firestore in Datastore mode (as opposed to any relational database) as the database backend for user authentication with Flask-Login.

 The use of Flask-Login should not force you to abandon the power of Firestore in Datastore mode in favor of a relational database.

+This tutorial doesn't teach the fundamentals of Flask-Login or Firestore in Datastore mode.

 Basic familiarity with the following is assumed: